Skip to content

 The Path of Least Resistance

-Guiding an opponent’s force along its intended path rather than confronting it.
+Guiding an opponent’s force along its path rather than confronting.

 (Definition Only)